 Gurtner came to Bethel Seminary after a year of post-doctoral research at Tyndale House in Cambridge, England.
-He has authored nearly 50 articles and reviews in 15 academic journals, in addition to background commentaries on seven New Testament books.
+He is author/editor of five books pertaining to the gospels and the language and literature of Second Temple Judaism.
+He has also written more than 60 articles and reviews in 15 academic journals, in addition to background commentaries on seven New Testament books.
 After his seminary studies, Gurtner served as a pastor for two years near his native Pittsburgh before returning to academics.
-He is author of The Torn Veil: Matthew's Exposition of the Death of Jesus; Introduction to Syriac: Key to Exercises and English-Syriac Vocabulary and co-editor of Built upon the Rock: Studies in the Gospel of Matthew.
-In addition to serving on the editorial board for the Bulletin for Biblical Research, Gurtner researches and writes on the Septuagint, Second Temple Judaism, and his primary area, the Synoptic Gospels, especially Matthew.
+He is an ordained minister in Converge Worldwide (BGC).